cstechfoodie/COMP371-Computer-Graphic-Scene-of-End-of-the-World/ooopen/README.txt

 Hi before run the code you may need to set up some stuff.
 Make sure you do so in x86 not x64.

+Please do not delete .dll files in Debug folder otherwise the *.lib cannot be opened

 You need to connect include and libs to proper position, properities-vc++directories-include & library